TraderSync alternative for traders who want actual ownership and lower cost

 Free tier scopeUnlimited trades and accounts on the free tierNo equivalent free tier listed

-Automated importsPro: trade import and MT4/MT5 syncYes, varies by broker and plan
+Automated importsPro: Trade Import plus MT4 and Tradovate syncYes, varies by broker and plan

 Trade replayNoYes, with replay and simulation tools